Le Gavroche: Ratings

 In 1974, Le Gavroche was the first restaurant in the UK to receive a Michelin star and was the first British restaurant to receive two Michelin stars, this in 1977 while still at Lower Sloane Street.
 In 1982, after a move to the larger Upper Brook Street premises, it became the first restaurant in the UK to be awarded three stars.
 It retained this rating until 1993 when it lost a star as the Chef Patron formally changed from Albert Roux to his son.
-Regarding the loss of the third star Michel Roux Jr said that "Certainly I would love three stars.
+Regarding the loss of the third star Michel Roux Jr said "Certainly I would love three stars.
 I believe in the system and the recognition would be wonderful.
 But I am not cooking that style of food.
 There are dishes that are worthy of it but my style really doesn't suit that status."